vaadin/flow-components/README.md

 Optionally it's possible to run just a bunch of modules e.g. `./build.sh grid combo-box`

 ## Update package version for `@NpmPackage` in all files
 There are scripts available for updating the `@NpmPackage` annotation to its latest patch version:
-- `npm install && cd scripts`
-- `sh updateNpmVer.sh`
+- `./scripts/updateNpmVer.js`

 ## Using the component in a Flow application
 To use the component in an application using maven,